padiketeku/EnvMonMod/EMM-Prac-2.md

 //print the image collection to the Console print(landsatCol , 'landsatCol ')

+Question:

+How many images in the collection?
+Correct, 8 image scenes required to have data for the entire study area.

+List down the Path and Row IDs for each image.
+Read mmore about Path and Row here: !["https://landsat.gsfc.nasa.gov/about/the-worldwide-reference-system/"]

+Explore the "landsatCol" in the Console and when you drop-down "features" the Path/Row ID is found in the image filename.
+The Path/Row IDs are:
+104/069
+104/070
+104/071
+105/069
+105/070
+105/071
+106/069
+106/070

 //visualise the collection
 Map.addLayer(landsatCol, {bands:["SR_B4", "SR_B3", "SR_B2"], min:6000, max:12000})